Social media mining

+Platforms such as Google, Facebook (partnered with Datalogix and BlueKai) conduct mining to target users with advertising.
+Scientists and machine learning researchers extract insights and design product features.

+Users may not understand how platforms use their data.
+Users tend to click through Terms of Use agreements without reading them, leading to ethical questions about whether platforms adequately protect users' privacy.

+During the 2016 United States presidential election, Facebook allowed Cambridge Analytica, a political consulting firm linked to the Trump campaign, to analyze the data of an estimated 87 million Facebook users to profile voters, creating controversy when this was revealed.

 Background

 As defined by Kaplan and Haenlein, social media is the "group of internet-based applications that build on the ideological and technological foundations of Web 2.0, and that allow the creation and exchange of user-generated content."
 There are many categories of social media including, but not limited to, social networking (Facebook or LinkedIn), microblogging (Twitter), photo sharing (Flickr, Instagram, Photobucket, or Picasa), news aggregation (Google Reader, StumbleUpon, or Feedburner), video sharing (YouTube, MetaCafe), livecasting (Ustream or Twitch), virtual worlds (Kaneva), social gaming (World of Warcraft), social search (Google, Bing, or Ask.com), and instant messaging (Google Talk, Skype, or Yahoo! messenger).

 The first social media website was introduced by GeoCities in 1994.
 It enabled users to create their own homepages without having a sophisticated knowledge of HTML coding.
 The first social networking site, SixDegrees.com, was introduced in 1997.
 Since then, many other social media sites have been introduced, each providing service to millions of people.
 These individuals form a virtual world in which individuals (social atoms), entities (content, sites, etc.) and interactions (between individuals, between entities, between individuals and entities) coexist.
 Social norms and human behavior govern this virtual world.
 By understanding these social norms and models of human behavior and combining them with the observations and measurements of this virtual world, one can systematically analyze and mine social media.
 Social media mining is the process of representing, analyzing, and extracting meaningful patterns from data in social media, resulting from social interactions.
 It is an interdisciplinary field encompassing techniques from computer science, data mining, machine learning, social network analysis, network science, sociology, ethnography, statistics, optimization, and mathematics.
 Social media mining faces grand challenges such as the big data paradox, obtaining sufficient samples, the noise removal fallacy, and evaluation dilemma.

 Social media mining represents the virtual world of social media in a computable way, measures it, and designs models that can help us understand its interactions.
 In addition, social media mining provides necessary tools to mine this world for interesting patterns, analyze information diffusion, study influence and homophily, provide effective recommendations, and analyze novel social behavior in social media.